yjose/reactjs-popup/README.md

     or
     yarn install

-we use a simple package called parcel-story it's a simple storybook alternative more info https://github.com/yjose/parcel-story
+we use [storybook](https://storybook.js.org/) to build popup use cases.

-Run parcel-story :
+To start storybook:

 ```
-yarn start
+yarn storybook
 ```

 Run Test in watch mode

 ```
-yarn test-watch
+yarn test
 ```

-To make contributing simply you need to create a new story with documentation under stories/src directory ( you can copy/past any story to start with ).
+To make contributing simply you need to create a new story for your use case under `stories` directory to demonstrate the new features or the bug fix .

-In this story, you need to present the new features or the bug fix and don't forget to comment your code :) .
+Make Changes 😀.

-Make Changes.
 If you want to contribute check out the [help wanted](https://github.com/yjose/reactjs-popup/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) issues for things that need fixing.

-Before submitting a pull request run `npm run test` to run the unit-tests and `npm run eslint` to check for linting errors in your changes.
+Before submitting a pull request run `npm run test` to run the unit tests .

 ## Licensing